In which Zelda is spirited away to a wizard's tower.

 He finally smiled, but he looked as drained as she felt.
 "Not at the moment.
 Perhaps next time."

-Zelda walked down the short hallway and stepped into the bathroom.
-It was a world away from the one in her own dingy little apartment, with smooth slate floors and a handsome granite countertop facing a floor-to-ceiling window whose surface was treated to double as a mirror.
+Zelda walked down the short hallway and into the bathroom.
+It was a world away from the one in her own dingy little apartment, with smooth slate floors and a handsome granite countertop facing a floor-to-ceiling window whose surface had been chemically treated to double as a mirror.
 The tiled shower was slightly sunken but otherwise completely open, with no curtain to grow mold and twist around your legs in the steam.
 Like the rest of Ganondorf's apartment, the room was like something in the magazines she read while she was in school and still entertaining fantasies about where she would live when she was older.

 Zelda washed her hands and face.
 The soap smelled like him, as did the towel she used to dry herself.
 Everything here was so nice – even nicer than what she had grown up with – and everything she touched smelled so good.
 It was difficult to believe that this man had kissed her only a few hours ago.